-Cordless vacuum cleaners as power source have onboard batteries of various types and sizes.
-Such vacuums have great autonomy since they don’t depend on mains power for operation, however, their operation time and suction strength is limited because of the amount of energy stored in the batteries.
+Cordless vacuum cleaners have onboard batteries of various types and sizes as their power source.
+Such vacuums have great autonomy since they don’t depend on the mains power for operation.
+However, their operation time and suction strength are greatly limited because of the amount of energy stored in the batteries.

 Cordless vacuum cleaners come in various forms and types:

-These can cover a large area and are very maneuverable.
+These can cover a large area and are highly maneuverable.
 Such backpacks easily move from room to room, not requiring mains outlets.
-They are mostly used in hotels, business buildings, but also airplanes, ships and similar areas.
-The main reason is that power outlets aren’t always nearby in such places or don’t have required power.
-For more about backpack, feel free to check Backpack Vacuum Cleaners article.
+They are mostly used in hotels, business buildings, but also airplanes, ships, and similar areas.
+The main reason is that power outlets aren’t always nearby in such places or don’t have the required power.
+For more about this type of vacuums, feel free to check our Backpack Vacuum Cleaners article.

-They are small vacuums that are commonly used as second or even third vacuum cleaner in the homes.
-They are often used as ’emergency’ vacuums for cleaning spilled foods, liquids and other similar debris in homes, offices, cars, boats and similar areas.
-Their operation time is often limited, while suction strength is kept high, but with small nozzle surface area.
-Such vacuums are often stored on their docking stations that are also used for charging the batteries.
+They are small vacuums that are commonly used as a second or even a third option in homes, offices, cars, etc. Their main use is for emergencies, such as cleaning spilled foods, liquids, and other similar debris.
+Their operation time is often limited, while suction strength is kept high, but with a small nozzle surface area.
+You will find that most of these models have docking stations that also act as chargers for the batteries.
 Due to their small size, they have a small dust bin capacity.
-However, this isn’t necessarily an issue since manufacturers recommend emptying them after each use (highly recommended) low capacity of dirt bins is not an issue.
-For more about handhelds, feel free to check Handheld Vacuum Cleaners article.
+However, this isn’t necessarily an issue since manufacturers recommend emptying them after each use.
+For more information about handhelds, feel free to check out our Handheld Vacuum Cleaners article.

 If you want something that can handle everything in a fully automatic mode, you might be interested in getting a cordless robot vacuum cleaner.
-They are great for areas with no obstacles like furniture, stairs and similar.
-Their cleaning capabilities and list of features are increasing with every new model, but they can be very costly.
-For more about robotic vacuums, feel free to check Robotic Vacuum Cleaners article.
+They are great for areas with no obstacles like furniture, stairs, and chairs.
+Their cleaning capabilities and list of features increase with each new model, but their price tends to go up as well.
+For more about robotic vacuums, feel free to check out our Robotic Vacuum Cleaners article.

-There are also other cordless vacuums that don’t fall strictly into any of the given categories, but are versatile and do their job well – most of such vacuums are so-called ‘2-in-1’ or ‘all-in-1’ models.
-They usually cost little bit more than ordinary cordless vacuums, but their features more than justify their higher initial costs.
+There are also other cordless vacuums that don’t fall strictly into any of the given categories.
+But some are versatile and do their job well.
+Most of such vacuums are so-called ‘2-in-1’ or ‘all-in-1’ models.
+They usually cost a little bit more than ordinary cordless vacuums, but their features and energy efficiency more than justify their higher asking price.

-Onboard battery provide energy required for cordless vacuum operation.
-Their capacity limit operating time and power of vacuum cleaner, but also the price and weight.
+The onboard battery provides the energy required for cordless vacuum operation.
+Their capacity limits the operating time and power of the vacuum cleaner, but also the price and the overall weight.

 Most common battery types are:

-– nickel cadmium (NiCd) batteries have higher relative capacities than lead acid batteries and can withstand high discharge currents.
-They don’t lose capacity as much as lead acid batteries when being discharged with higher currents and are relatively cheap.
-However, due to memory effect, cadmium present and other issues, they are being more and more replaced with NiMH batteries.
+These have higher relative capacities than lead acid batteries and can withstand high discharge currents.
+They don’t lose capacity as much as lead acid batteries when being discharged with higher currents and they’re relatively cheap.
+However, due to the memory effect, many manufacturers are considering replacing them with NiMH batteries altogether.

-– nickel metal hydride (NiMH) batteries are environmental friendly batteries that have capacities up to a 130 Wh/kg (or even more).
+They’re environmentally friendly batteries that have capacities up to 130 Wh/kg or even more in some cases.
 High discharge models easily produce 80 or more Wh/kg.
-Their memory effect and self discharge issues are not so problematic as with NiCd batteries and even environmentalists tolerate them much better than the previous types of batteries we’ve presented so far.
+Their memory effect and self-discharge issues are not so problematic as with NiCd batteries and even environmentalists tolerate them much better than the previous types of batteries we’ve presented so far.

-These produce up to, or even more than 200 Wh/kg, with high discharge models producing 120-150 Wh/kg.
+These produce up to or even more than 200 Wh/kg, with high discharge models producing 120-150 Wh/kg.
 The downside is that these batteries also come with a higher price tag, and vacuums that require them also cost slightly more than other types of cordless vacuum cleaners.

-For more about batteries used in cordless vacuums, feel free to check Vacuum Cleaner Battery Types article.
+For more about batteries used in cordless vacuums, feel free to check out our Vacuum Cleaner Battery Types article.

 How to Choose the Best Cordless Vacuum Cleaner

-It all comes down to individual preferences and requirements and the price we are willing to pay for such vacuum cleaner.
+It all comes down to individual preferences and requirements, as well as the price you are willing to pay for a cordless vacuum cleaner.

-For example, Dyson V6 Absolute Cordless Vacuum Cleaner is great, versatile, high-end cordless vacuum, but if somebody needs something smaller and cheaper, with good air filtration, then Black & Decker CHV1510 Dustbuster 15.6-Volt Cordless Cyclonic Hand Vacuum is a great option.
+For example, the Dyson V6 Absolute Cordless Vacuum Cleaner is a great, versatile, high-end cordless vacuum, but if you need something smaller and cheaper with good air filtration, then the Black & Decker CHV1510 Dustbuster 15.6-Volt Cordless Cyclonic Hand Vacuum might be a better option.

-Such comparisons are endless – IMHO define the budget you want to spend on cordless vacuum and buy the best one in the class.
-And the ‘best’ doesn’t always mean ‘the most expensive’ – on contrary.
+We could go on with endless comparisons.
+Define the budget you want to spend on a cordless vacuum cleaner and buy the best one in the class.
+And the best doesn’t always have to be the most expensive.
 Be sure to read our reviews and recommendations, but also reviews and recommendations from other people and think twice if that is what you actually need before buying.
 Right now, let’s look at a few cordless vacuum cleaner models that you might want to check out: